21 Actually Cool Things to Do in Seattle This Summer

 The fact that Seattle has a humongous—like, 534-acre—park just a hop and a skip from downtown is a flex that simply never gets old.
-This winter, spend some time getting reacquainted with its trails (and stunning views), before it gets too chilly to spend an afternoon outside.
-You just can’t beat that fresh Puget Sound air, am I right?
+This summer, spend some time getting reacquainted with its trails (and stunning views) as the weather warms up.
+You just can’t beat that fresh Puget Sound air.

 You may think you know everything about your favorite celebrity, but do you really?
 Put your wisdom to the test (and pick up some new trivia while you’re at it) by paying a visit to the Museum of Pop Culture, which has so many exhibits on view right now that you’ll be spoiled for choice.
-Pro tip: Start with “Nirvana: Taking Punk to The Masses,” and you won’t be disappointed.
+Pro tip: Start with “Contact High: A Visual History of Hip-Hop” and you won’t be disappointed.

 Try out one of Seattle’s many pop-ups